 I don’t use Facebook, Twitter, Instagram, or any other social media platforms.

 To be clear: I don’t think social media is “evil” or “ruining the world.”
 I think social media is completely amazing — and it can be used in so many beautiful ways.
 But for me, it often felt like an alluring “distraction.”
 It clogged up my brain.
-It pulled my attention away from important creative projects.
+It pulled my attention away from important projects.
 So I ditched it.
-That might not be the right choice for you, or for your business, but so far, it’s working out great for me.
+That might NOT be the right choice for you, or for your business, but so far, it’s working out great for me.

 If you sign up for my newsletter, your email address is stored in a secure piece of software called Aweber.
 I will never share your email address with anyone, ever.
 Not even if they offered me free Beyoncé concert tickets.

 Oh no!
 You registered for one of my retreats but now you can’t come?
 That’s a bummer.

 – You can give your ticket to a friend who can attend in your place.
 (How generous of you!
 They will be so excited!)

 – You can sell your ticket to a colleague who can attend in your place. (“Hey guys, I’ve got this ticket I need to sell… who’s interested?”)